2021 Stronger United Awards Celebration

-Among the awards presented Thursday were three United Way Spirit Awards, the organization’s highest honor for community service and leadership.
+Among the awards presented were three United Way Spirit Awards, our highest honor for community service and leadership.
 Greenville County Schools Food and Nutrition Services and Director Joe Urban received the Spirit Award for quickly developing and instituting a plan to serve meals to students and families across the district after schools were forced to close in March to stop the spread of COVID-19.
 By May, they had served more than a million meals, and the number only grew as the team continued to provide meals all summer long at school drive-throughs, as well as 70 community bus stops across the county.

 The County of Greenville was also recognized with the Spirit Award for its response to COVID-19.
 One month after the federal CARES Act was signed into law last March, the County received more than $91 million in aid and was tasked with developing a plan to distribute it.
 County Council approved a budget outline that prioritized small businesses and nonprofits, including $37 million for 56 community organizations providing much needed assistance for food insecurity, utility assistance, housing and more.
-Included in that total was $2.5 million to United Way that helped launch the Keep the Lights On initiative for families struggling to keep up with utility bills.
+Included in that total was $2.5 million to United Way that helped launch our Keep the Lights On initiative for families struggling to keep up with utility bills.
 Thanks to that grant, more than 3,600 Greenville County households – approximately 9,000 people – were helped.

-The third Spirit Award honoree was the late Courtney Woods-Hastings, a longtime United Way volunteer who served countless hours supporting the Volunteer Income Tax Assistance (VITA) program, assisting clients in free tax preparation and filing, as well as being a voice and advocate in the community for those in need.
+The third Spirit Award honoree was the late Courtney Woods-Hastings, a longtime United Way volunteer who served countless hours supporting our Volunteer Income Tax Assistance (VITA) program, assisting clients in free tax preparation and filing, as well as being a voice and advocate in the community for those in need.
 The award was presented to her husband, Phillip, on her behalf.

 Michelin North America turned in the largest workplace campaign in 2020, followed by Prisma Health, Greenville County Schools, Publix Super Markets, GE, Canal Insurance Company, TD Bank, ITW Hartness, Fluor Corporation Greenville, and Mitsubishi Polyester Film, Inc.